lliendo/Radar/docs/server-configuration.rst

   a single host by its IPv4 (this if the preferred way) or by its hostname.
 The last way to define hosts is using an IPv4 range.
 This is useful for example if you want to run the same checks on a set of hosts.
-  Ranges are specified by its start, a hypen and its end ip.
+  Ranges are specified by its start, a hyphen and its end ip.
 The initial and ending hosts are included in the range.

 * watch : This is a list of checks or check groups to be run on the monitored